chiteroman/PlayIntegrityFix/README.md

 </details>

-## Read module logs
+### Read module logs

-You can read module logs using this command:
+You can read module logs using this command directly after boot:

 ```
 adb shell "logcat | grep 'PIF'"